Unit 5 - Practice Quiz

 B. on the contrary

-C. thus
+C. whereas

 31 Which of the following sentences contains a grammatically incorrect reduced clause?